Ajayrx/Ajayrx/README.md

 📜 **Quote of the Moment:**

-> It is passion that makes man live; wisdom makes one only last.
+> The first man gets the oyster, the second man gets the shell.

 <!-- QUOTE_END -->